How to write, type, listen, dictate, and use Siri in Cantonese with your Apple iPhone or iPad.

 Typing in Cantonese is not yet officially supported on iOS.
 However, third party keyboards can be used to type Cantonese on an iPhone or iPad.
 These include:

-🙇 Please also consider asking Apple to: "Please add an official Cantonese Yale or Jyutping keyboard to iPhones."
+🙇 Please also consider asking Apple to: "Please add an official Cantonese Jyutping and Yale keyboard to iPhones."

 *Note: These instructions are for devices running iOS 11 or higher.